Arn Anderson: World Tag Team Champion (1991–1992)

-In the summer of 1991, Anderson formed a tag team with Larry Zbyszko and they called themselves the Enforcers.
+In the summer of 1991, Anderson formed a tag team with Larry Zbyszko called the Enforcers.
 After competing for several months and moving up in the tag team ranks, they successfully captured the WCW World Tag Team Championship on September 2, 1991.
 The reign would be short lived, however, as they lost the titles roughly two and a half months later to Ricky Steamboat and Dustin Rhodes.
 Anderson and Zbyszko wrestled their final match as a tag team in December 1991 as part of WCW's "Roar Power" tour of Europe.
+At Starrcade '91: Battlebowl – The Lethal Lottery that month, Anderson teamed with Lex Luger to defeat Terrance Taylor and Tom Zenk.

-Later in December 1991, Anderson joined Paul E. Dangerously's new stable the Dangerous Alliance, where he formed a new tag team with "Beautiful" Bobby Eaton.
+Also in December 1991, Anderson joined Paul E. Dangerously's new stable the Dangerous Alliance, where he formed a new tag team with "Beautiful" Bobby Eaton.
 They quickly moved up the tag team division and were soon a threat to Steamboat and Rhodes.
 Anderson and Eaton quickly won the titles on January 16, 1992, and defended the titles against all comers for the next four and a half months before losing the titles to the Steiner Brothers in May 1992.
 The Dangerous Alliance disbanded in November 1992 following Clash of the Champions XXI, following which Anderson took a short hiatus from WCW.